lyndon025/playtested/src/content/article/legacy/2023-06-29-contra-is-back-and-is-taking-on-a-battle-royale-form--cbt-review---contra-tournament.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-06-29-contra-is-back-and-is-taking-on-a-battle-royale-form-cbt-review-contra-tournament
+title: 'Contra is back and is taking on a battle royale form | CBT Review - Contra: Tournament'
+game: 'CBT Review - Contra: Tournament'
 description: 'Contra: Tournament brings the iconic Contra series to the mobile battle royale genre, offering players a fresh take on the popular gaming formula.
 A Closed Beta Test for Contra: Tournament has recently started, allowing players to experience and provide feedback on this upcoming new title.'
 featured: false
 pubDate: 2023-06-29
 tags:
   - action
   - cbt-review-contra-tournament
   - mobile
   - nes
   - platformer
   - shooter
   - taptap
 thumb: ''
-title: 'Contra is back and is taking on a battle royale form | CBT Review - Contra:
-  Tournament'
-game: 'CBT Review - Contra: Tournament'
 ---

 Contra: Tournament

 lyndonguitar